Shopify/.github/CAREERS.md

 # Work at Shopify

-Shopify is always reruiting and offers remote positions.
+Shopify is always recruiting and offers remote positions.

 Start your journey at https://www.shopify.com/careers/search